jkosciessa/jkosciessa.github.io/_pages/tools.md

 <h2>Open tools and materials</h2>

-Projects I have worked on produced multiple tools that I hope are useful for scientific purposes (no guarantees that tools are or will remain working).
+Projects I have worked on produced multiple tools that I hope are useful for scientific purposes with no guarantees that tools are or will remain working as intended.

 ### extended Better OSCillation Detection (eBOSC)